 Blood of the Dawn, her translation of Claudia Salazar Jiménez’s Americas Prize–winning novel, is out with Deep Vellum Publishing (North America).

-In 2017 she is a recipient of a PEN America/Heim Translation Fund Grant to translate Aleksandra Lun’s The Palimpsests.
+In 2017 she was a recipient of a PEN America/Heim Translation Fund Grant to translate Aleksandra Lun’s The Palimpsests.

-She is translations editor of TLB Society Inc.’s book imprint, Brow Books, and its flagship print quarterly, The Lifted Brow, and in 2016 she curated Edition 4 of Seizure, which she dedicated to translation.
+She is translations editor of TLB’s book imprint, Brow Books, and its flagship print quarterly, The Lifted Brow, and in 2016 she curated Edition 4 of Seizure, which she dedicated to translation.

-She divides her time between Naarm (Melbourne), Australia, on the never-ceded lands of the Wurundjeri people, and Arequipa, Peru.
+She divides her time between Naarm, Australia, on the never-ceded sovereign lands of the Wurundjeri people of the Kulin Nation, and Arequipa, Peru.
 She grew up in Heyfield, Victoria, which is located on land of the Brayakaulung people of the Gunaikurnai Nation.

 You can get in touch by emailing email@example.com.